IntersectMBO/plutus/plutus-metatheory/src/Builtin.lagda.md

 ### What builtin operations should be compiled to if we compile to Haskell

 ```
--- NOTE [Fixed-width integral types in builtins in Agda].
+-- Note [Fixed-width integral types in builtins in Agda].
 Many of the denotations in
 -- PlutusCore.Default.Builtins involve arguments which are of fixed-width integral types such as Int
 -- or Word8.
 These all appear as `integer` in Plutus Core, and the builtin machinery handles the
 -- conversion from Haskell's `Integer` (the underlying type of `integer`) to the appropriate type